matsim-vsp/covid-sim/docs/src/documentation/simulationsetup.md

 - **Events Files:** Vital to EpiSim is the mobility behavior of individuals; this information is contained in so-called "events" files.
-The format of the events file follows the standard set by the MATSim output events files (see below for a depiction of an exemplary events file).
+The format of the events file follows the standard set by the MATSim output events files (see Figure 1 below for a depiction of an exemplary events file).
 Users can, however, create map mobility data from other sources (i.e. travel diaries).
 If an agent travels per public transit, the model knows when they got on and off the vehicle and the ID of that vehicle.
 When the agent conducts an